Starting Your Literature Review

 Zotero is a free citations manager that will help you collect and organize your citations, save PDFs, insert citations into MS Word and Google Docs, and help you organize your research projects.

 NLM Citation Style

 You will be using NLM Citation style for your research project.
-Even if you use Mendeley to organize your citations it is important to be familiar with NLM Citation Style.
+Even if you use a citation manager to organize your citations it is important to be familiar with NLM Citation Style.